Nation Estate: Cast

+Production

+As a project, Nation Estate is composed of two parts, the nine-minute short film and a series of seven photographs.
+Sansour cast herself as the protagonist but neither her nor the other characters that appear in the film have spoken dialogue.
+The only voices heard are from the announcement systems on the train and elevator.

+Release

+Early iteration

-In 2011, a multimedia project of the same name by the film’s director, Larissa Sansour, was selected to be a part of the Lacoste Elysée Competition.
-However, after being shortlisted for a prize by the museum, Larissa was contacted by the museum staff, informing her that her film was deemed "too pro-Palestinian" by the people from Lacoste, allegations which the company later denied.
+In 2011, an earlier multimedia iteration of the project was selected to be a part of the Lacoste Elysée Competition.
+However, after being shortlisted for a prize by the museum, Sansour was contacted by the museum staff, informing her that her film was deemed "too pro-Palestinian" by the people from Lacoste, allegations which the company later denied.
 The museum also requested that Sansour release a statement saying that she had "decided to pursue other opportunities."

-After the work’s removal sparked outrage, Lacoste ended its sponsorship of the £21,000 prize while the gallery in turn suspended its relationship with the company.
+After the work's removal sparked outrage, Lacoste ended its sponsorship of the £21,000 prize while the gallery in turn suspended its relationship with the company.